AviatrixSystems/Docs/HowTos/HowTo_IAM_role.rst

 Aviatrix Controller Launched from CloudFormation
 =================================================

-If you launched the Aviatrix Controller from `our CloudFormation script  <https://github.com/AviatrixSystems/AWSQuickStart>`_, both IAM roles "aviatrix-role-app" and "aviatrix-role-ec2" and their assoicated policies have already been created at the CloudFormation stack creation time.
+If you launched the Aviatrix Controller from `our CloudFormation script  <https://github.com/AviatrixSystems/AWSQuickStart>`_, both IAM roles "aviatrix-role-app" and "aviatrix-role-ec2" and their assoicated policies have already been created at the CloudFormation stack launch time.
-At the Aviatrix cloud account creationg time, simply follow these steps to retrieve the fields for "aviatrix-role-app ARN" and "aviatrix-role-ec2 ARN".
+When you create an Aviatrix cloud account on Aviatrix Controller console, simply follow these steps to retrieve the fields for "aviatrix-role-app ARN" and "aviatrix-role-ec2 ARN".

   - Login to AWS portal